go-sphere/.github/profile/README.md

 # [Sphere](https://github.com/go-sphere/sphere)

-> This project is under active development.
-APIs may change at any time.
-Please use it with caution.

 ![](./social_preview.png)

 [**Sphere**](https://github.com/go-sphere/sphere) is a project template for building monolithic applications with a focus on simplicity, maintainability, and scalability.
 It uses `ent` for schema management and `proto` for API definitions, providing a solid foundation that can be adapted for microservices as your project evolves.